openhab/openhab1-addons/bundles/binding/org.openhab.binding.weather/README.md

 Number   Temperature   "Temperature [%.2f °C]"   {weather="locationId=home, type=temperature, property=current"}
 Number   Humidity      "Humidity [%d %%]"        {weather="locationId=home, type=atmosphere, property=humidity"}
 ```

-For Yahoo, you don't need an apikey, but you do need a woeid (which you can find as the numeric digits at the end of your weather.yahoo.com URL).
-The location has the locationId *home* and updates the weather data every 10 minutes.

 In the items file, you reference the `<locationId>` and the type and property to display (see below for more).